marcinzebrowski093/pelszyk-ubezpieczenia/README.md

 I learned a lot from this project because I worked directly with client and I had to do everything alone from the beginning such as:<br>
 1. Research for trending designs in the insurance industry<br>
-2. Get to know client needs, even helped with the content for him<br>
+2. Get to know client needs, even helped him with the content<br>
 3. Drawing a project of website layout and discuss all the functionalities<br>
 4. Make a design in Figma for a client to accept<br>
 5. Coding<br>